Benno de Goeij: Becoming Armin van Buuren's studio partner (2008 - 2023)

 In 2006, Benno teamed up with Armin van Buuren for the very first time.
 For this initial collab, help was enlisted by Sacha Collisson, Zoe Durrant and Pete Kirtley aka Kush for "This World Is Wathching Me".
 In the A State Of Trance FOREVER Podcast episode, Benno and Armin explain that this collaboration was the hardest they did because they still had to get used to each other.
 Furthermore, according to Armin, Benno disliked the original chorus they had written so they used the bridge/verses instead.

 But once it was finished, This World Is Watching Me became a hit and Benno and Armin worked together on Armin van Buuren's album Imagine.
 Benno co-produced the tracks "Going Wrong" feat.
 DJ Shah & Chris Jones, "Unforgivable" feat.
 Jaren, "Face To Face", "Hold On To Me" feat.
 Audrey Gallagher, the mega-hit "In And Out Of Love" feat.
 Sharon Den Adel, "Never Say Never" feat.
 Krezip's Jacqueline Govaert, "Rain" feat.
 Cathy Burton and "What If" feat.
 Vera Ostrova.

 In 2010, he co-wrote and co-produced all tracks on Mirage except for "Minack" which Armin made with Ferry Corsten.

-In 2013 Benno co-wrote all 15 tracks on Armin's album Intense.
+In 2013, Benno co-wrote all 15 tracks on Armin's album Intense.

-On 2015's Embrace Benno contributed co-wrote "Embrace" (Armin Only 2015 Theme) feat.
+On 2015's Embrace, Benno contributed co-wrote "Embrace" (Armin Only 2015 Theme) feat.
 Eric Vloeimans, "Another You" feat.
 Mr. Probz, "Strong Ones" feat.
 Cimo Frankel, "Make It Right" feat.
 Angel Taylor, "Face Of Summer" feat.
 Sarah deCourcy, "Heading Up High" feat.
 Kensington, "Gotta Be Love" feat.
 Lyrica Anderson, "Hands To Heaven" feat.
 Rock Mafia, "Caught In The Slipstream" feat.
 BullySongs, "Embargo" feat.
 Cosmic Gate, "Freefall" feat.
 BullySongs, "Indestructible" feat.
 DBX, "Old Skool" and "Off The Hook" feat.
 Hardwell.

-In 2019 he helped Armin on his album Balance.
+In 2019, he helped Armin on his album Balance.
 He co-produced the tracks "Such For Love" feat.
 Avalan, "Something Real" feat.
 Avaian Grays and Jordan Shaw, "Wild Wild Son" feat.
 Sam Martin, "Phone Down" feat.
 Garibay, "Sunny Days" feat.
 Josh Cumbee, "Runaway" feat.
 Candace Sosa, "It Could Be" vs. Inner City, "Unlove You" feat.
 Ne-Yo, "Therapy" feat.
 James Newman, "Waking Up With You" feat.
 David Hodges, "Don't Let Me Go" feat.
 Matluck, "Million Voices", "Show Me Love" with Above & Beyond, "Song I Sing" feat.
 Haliene, "High On Your Love" feat.
 James Newman, "I Need You" feat.
 Garibay & Olaf Blackwood, "Lonely For You" feat.
 Bonnie McKee, "Always" feat.
 BT & Nation Of One, "All Comes Down" feat.
 Cimo Frankel, "Miles Away" feat.
 Sam Martin and "Stickup".

-In 2021 Benno was part every track on Armin's A State Of Trance Forever album.
+In 2021, Benno was part of every track on Armin's A State Of Trance Forever album.